Indianmeal moth: Adults

 The pupae are often seen on grain surfaces and on the walls of grain bins.
 The adults emerge in four to ten days.
 They then mate and the cycle begins again.
 The entire life cycle of this species ranges between 30 and 300 days.
 A typical life cycle is 50 days.
 Under optimal conditions a life cycle can be as short as 28 days but cooler winter months prohibit this.
 Seven to nine generations of moths can live in a year.

 Diapause

 Diapause is defined as a delay in animal development due to certain external factors and can end once the adverse environmental conditions wear off.
-The duration of diapause can vary in Indian-meal moths.
+The duration of diapause can vary in Indianmeal moths.
 Diapause is especially prevalent late in the breeding season.
 During the egg stage, if the temperature of the moth's environment exceeds 25 C, it can cause a delay in hatching.
 In the moth's early larval stage, temperatures of below 20 C can cause a similar diapause.
 Different strains of P. interpunctella have differing tendencies to enter diapause.